leakespeake/docker/docker-compose/phpipam/README.md

 //{NAS IP address}/backups /media/backups cifs credentials=/home/ubuntu/.smbcredentials,iocharset=utf8 0 0
 sudo mount -a
 ```
 Also note that we are backing up the database to a second location as well, indicated by the whitespace prior to **/db**.
 This /db directory is a part of our volume mount for the backup service - allowing a backup to be made locally but outside of the container.
-Post backup, we can view both from the host vm;
+Post backup, we can view both from the host VM;

 Local
 ```